philipokumu/chipper-api/README.md

 After implementing the feature, commit your work using the following commands:
 `git add -A && git commit -m "Added notification for users when new post of favorite user is created" && git push`

+## 4. Import users

+We are looking for a swift method to import users into Chipper.
+The objective of this task is to develop a Laravel command that can retrieve a list of users from a public JSON file's URL and subsequently create a user for each element.

+The JSON file must follow the following structure: https://jsonplaceholder.typicode.com/users.
+Please use this URL during your development.

+Ensure that unit tests are provided for this feature.

+✋ **BEFORE YOU BEGIN**

+Please update the following line in this `README.md` file to include your estimate of the time required for completion.

+Estimated Time Required: [Your Estimate Here]

+After updating the estimate, commit your changes using the following command:
+`git add README.md && git commit -m "Task 4 estimated" && git push`

+Please make sure to commit this right before you start working on the task.

+🏁 **ONCE YOU HAVE COMPLETED THE TASK**

+After implementing the feature, commit your work using the following commands:
+`git add -A && git commit -m "Added command to import dummy users" && git push`

 # Ready for the next challenge?

 Congratulations!
 You completed the first part of this interview coding challenge.
 We'll now leave the API behind and enter the front-end realm.